wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/get-started-with-ai-builder-licensing/includes/3-get-premium-license.md

 You might want to check how many AI Builder credits that your tenant is entitled to, which is a simple process.

-Go to the Power Platform admin center and select **Analytics > Capacity**, or go to <https://admin.powerplatform.microsoft.com/analytics/capacity>.
+Go to the Power Platform admin center and select **Resources > Capacity**, or go to <https://admin.powerplatform.microsoft.com/resources/capacity>.

 The **Summary** tab contains a list of add-ons, including the AI Builder credits.
 The graph shows you the total number of credits that you own and, among them, the number of credits that have been assigned.